Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Introduction

-Our focus is particularly on head rotation, which is known to be one of the most complex and fascinating editing operations.
-Acting on head rotation requires preserving the distinctive features of the person while applying significant transformations, not definable in terms of texture, color, shapes or other similar information associated with segmentation areas.
+Unlike many works in the literature that focus on one-step modifications of the input (e.g., changing a color, adding or removing elements), we are interested in continuous modifications of the input image.
+The case of head rotation is particularly appealing for our study for several reasons.
+Firstly, face generation is a well-investigated domain, and the rotation problem is recognized as one of the most complex and intriguing editing operations.
+The challenge with head rotation is that it requires preserving the distinctive features of the person while applying significant transformations that cannot be defined in terms of texture, color, shapes, or other similar information associated with segmentation areas.
+Another significant point for considering rotation is the availability of good open-source libraries that can automatically measure the pose of the head.
+These can be used both to guide and to test the effectiveness of the operation.

-By employing the DDIM embedding technique, we have been able to achieve interesting manipulations in head orientation, spanning a large rotation angle of $\pm 30^o$ along the yaw direction.
+By employing the DDIM embedding technique, we have been able to achieve remarkable manipulations in head orientation, spanning a large rotation angle of $\pm 30^o$ along the yaw direction.
 Some examples are given in Figure~\ref{fig:example_114}.

+This seems to testify that compulsory trajectories can be defined in the latent space of diffusion models inspite of the intrinsically multimodal nature of the embedding function.

-Our methodology involves utilizing linear regression to compute trajectories that approximate clouds of latent representations of dataset samples with varying yaw rotations.
-To obtain trajectories tailored to a specific source image, we restrict the analysis to subsets of data sharing significant attributes with it.
-Ensuring that the essential characteristics of the face are preserved throughout the manipulation process.
+Our methodology involves utilizing a {\em pre-trained} generative latent model for face generation, computing in its latent space trajectories composed of rectilinear segments simulating the rotation effect.
+The direction of each segment is computed by linear regression, fitting through clouds of latent representations of dataset samples with varying yaw rotations.
+Each segment is then translated to the correct and known source location.
+To obtain trajectories tailored to a specific source image, we restrict the analysis to subsets of data sharing significant attributes with it; this is usually sufficient to ensure that the essential characteristics of the face are preserved throughout the manipulation process.
+We tested several attributes, and the most significant ones appear to be gender, expression (smiling/not smiling), age (young/old), and illumination source (left/center/right).
+This last attribute is not a traditional attribute of the CelebA datasets; we created such labeling in recent years through the collaboration of many students, following a methodology briefly described in Section~\ref{sec:celeba}.

+The analysis and comparison of the attributes, highlighting the importance of considering the source of illumination to achieve good rotation effects, is the main contribution of our work in the specific domain of face editing.